 by Tamal Krsna das

 This year, 2014, Sri Vyasa-puja, the festival honoring the blessed appearance of our paramaradhyatama-sri-gurupada-padma, rasika-kula-cudamani nitya-lila-pravistha om visnupada 108 Sri Srila Bhaktivedanta Narayana Gosvami Maharaja, was celebrated at his transcendental maha-samadhi pitha in Sri Navadvipa Dhama.
 This festival was performed under the guidance of prapujyapad Srimad Bhaktivedanta Madhusudana Maharaja, who came by train from Vrndavana to perform sri-guru-puja and vaisnava-seva and then returned again the next day to Vrndavana.
-Since Srila Gurudeva’s divine disappearance from our mortal vision in 2010, Maharaja has come twice each year without fail to worship him at his samadhi-mandira on the occasions of Sri Vyasa-puja and Sri Guru-purnima, thus giving us continuous inspiration to adore the lotus feet of our holy master and re-dedicate ourselves to his loving service.
+Since Srila Gurudeva’s divine disappearance from our mortal vision in 2010, Maharaja has come twice each year to worship him at his samadhi-mandira on the occasions of Sri Vyasa-puja and Sri Guru-purnima, thus giving us continuous inspiration to adore the lotus feet of our holy master and re-dedicate ourselves to his loving service.

 As in previous years, beautiful decorations were made and elaborate guru-puja and abhiseka were performed under the guidance of Srila Gurudeva’s sannyasis according the principles of vaisnava-tantra.
 Afterwards, about twenty-five invited tridandi-sannyasis from various other branches of our Sri Gaudiya-Sarasvata family assembled to perform hari-kirtana and offer their puspanjali and glorification of Srila Gurudeva.
 After sankirtana, hari-katha and the midday arati of Their Lordships Sri Sri Gaura-Radha-Vinoda-bihariji and Sri Laksmi-Varahadeva, all sannyasis and sadhus were offered gifts and donations and served a sumptuous feast of maha-prasada along with more than one thousand other vaisnavas and dhama-vasis.